wp-plugins/wp-retina-2x/readme.txt

 * Fix: Works with WP 3.5.

 = 0.4.2 =
-* Updated: to the new version of Retina.js (client-method).
+* Update: to the new version of Retina.js (client-method).
 * Fix: updated rewrite-rule (server-method) that works with multi-site.

 = 0.4 =
 * Fix: support for Network install (multi-site).
 Thanks to Jeremy (Retina-Images).

 = 0.3.4 =
-* Changed: Retina.js updated to its last version (should be slighlty faster).
+* Change: Retina.js updated to its last version (should be slighlty faster).
-* Changed: Retina-Images updated to its last version (now handles 404 error, yay!).
+* Change: Retina-Images updated to its last version (now handles 404 error, yay!).
 * Fix: using a Retina display, the Retina Dashboard was not looking very nice.
 * Fix: the "ignored" media for retina are handled in a better way.
-* Changed: the FAQ was improved.
+* Change: the FAQ was improved.

 = 0.3.0 =
 * Fix: was not generating the images properly on multisite WordPress installs.
-* Added: warning message if using the server-side method without the pretty permalinks.
+* Add: warning message if using the server-side method without the pretty permalinks.
-* Added: warning message if using the server-side method on a multisite WordPress install.
+* Add: warning message if using the server-side method on a multisite WordPress install.
-* Changed: the client-method (retina.js) is now used by default.
+* Change: the client-method (retina.js) is now used by default.

 = 0.2.9 =
 * Fix: in a few cases, the retina images were not generated (for no apparent reasons).

 = 0.2.8 =
 * Fix: the retina image was not being generated if equal to the resolution of the original image.
-* Added: optimization and enhancement of the issues management.
+* Add: optimization and enhancement of the issues management.
-* Added: a little counter icon to show the number of issues.
+* Add: a little counter icon to show the number of issues.
-* Added: an 'IGNORE' button to hide issues that should not be.
+* Add: an 'IGNORE' button to hide issues that should not be.

 = 0.2.6 =
 * Fix: simplified version of the .htaccess directive.